 So Paul went around arresting the troublemakers.
 He was, after all, a fairly influential citizen and all he needed was the go-ahead from the Jewish leaders.
 Rome always allowed the indigenous people to enforce their own laws and customs as long as they paid their taxes and acknowledged their authority.
 So if Paul wanted to arrest people he didn't like and have the neighborhood rowdies stone them to death, well, that was his business.
 Rome couldn't have cared less.

 But after a while, Paul ran out of people to arrest.
 So he decided he'd go up to Damascus and see if there were any there to spare.
-He asked the local authorities for what were the equivalent of First Century John Doe warrants so if he anyone was found on the way he could arrest them too.
+He asked the local authorities for what were the equivalent of First Century John Doe warrants so if he found anyone on the way he could arrest them too.

 But it was on the road to Damascus that something happened that made Paul do a one hundred and eighty degree turnabout.
 Some of the skeptical pooh-pooh the story, but what he described was not unusual in what is called a "mystical experience" reported by many people who have had an abrupt volte-face in beliefs and philosophy.
 Even British mathematician and philosopher Bertrand Russel and Allen Ginsberg, the American poet, had a Paul-like experience: flashing lights, heaving earth, and transportation to some separate unearthly region.
 Allen, like Paul, even heard the voice of the head Honcho.
 Of course, Allen interpreted the voice a bit different than Paul.
 He thought it was the English poet William Blake.